parseablehq/parseable-datasource/src/README.md

 # Parseable Datasource for Grafana

-This data source plugin allows you to query and visualize log data stored in Parseable server.
+This data source plugin allows you to query, search and visualize telemetry data stored in Parseable server.

 ## Pre-requisites

-[Parseable server](https://github.com/parseablehq/parseable) setup and receiving logs from your application.
+[Parseable server](https://github.com/parseablehq/parseable) setup and receiving telemetry data from your application.
 Read more on [Parseable documentation](https://www.parseable.io/docs/quick-start).

 ## Installation